 Disclaimer: By reading this post, you accept that the content is intended to be educational, not to be used as diagnosis or treatment.
 The information provided is not a substitute for a physician or any form of medical care.
 If you have specific health issues, consult a trusted, professional medical practitioner, before using any of the information here.

-TCM & Toxin-Free Methods to Boost Your Immune System at Home, While Your City Goes on Lockdown
+Traditonal Chinese Medicine & Toxin-Free Methods to Boost Your Immune System at Home

 This sleep issue is important enough to be the first point.

 In TCM, we’re not so hung up on how many hours of sleep is the optimum, blah blah.
 TCM cares more about what time to sleep and wake up, in line with nature and seasons.
 If you sleep at the right time, the sleep will benefit your system.
-If you sleep at the wrong time, it will damage your health instead – which means you slept for nothing.
+If you sleep at the wrong time, it will damage your health instead – which means you slept in vain, with no gains.

-Our heart system is tied to our sleeping hours –– when you stay awake all night and sleep in the day, very soon, your heart won’t be able to support your body.
+Our heart system is tied to our sleeping hours –– when you stay awake all night and only try to sleep up on sleep in the day, very soon, your heart’s energy won’t be able to support your body.
 Noticed the recent, high-profile deaths of celebrities who collapsed from heart problems and died?

 Getting into bed at 10pm in Singapore, would be a good idea.